xinwenzhg/ATAC_seq_proj/readme.txt

 ## narrow peak calling for all pooled tag files
-## narrow peak callign for peudo replicate1,2
+## narrow peak calling for peudo replicate1,2
 ## bedgraph to bigwig for pooled files
-## get naive overlap list
+## get naive overlap of peudo replicate 1 and 2.
 	input:
 		midstep/getTag_Tacseq_bedpe_output/*
 	output